smearle/gym-rct/readme.md

+# gym-rct
+A fork of OpenRCT2, slightly modded to allow for an AI agent to interface with player controls (and other elements of the game's API).

+## Installation

+* Install [pytorch-cpp-rl](https://github.com/Omegastick/pytorch-cpp-rl).
+Add libtorch to your `LD_LIBRARY_PATH`.
+* `sh build.sh`

 # OpenRCT2
 An open-source re-implementation of RollerCoaster Tycoon 2.
 A construction and management simulation video game that simulates amusement park management.